TelemetryDeck/docs/articles/app-privacy-report.md

 tags: privacy
 description: We evaluate Apple's App Privacy Report from the perspective of app developers and explain common misconceptions.
 lead: In this article, we'll take a look at the new privacy report that Apple is making available to iPhone users.
 We are particularly interested in.
 What are the implications of this feature for app developers?
+searchEngineTitle: How to use Apple's App Privacy Report as a Developer
+searchEngineDescription: What is the iOS and iPadOS App Privacy Report?
+And how to use it as a privacy orientated app developer?
 ---

 ## What Is the App Privacy Report?